SoftwareMadness/colouriser/README.md

 `for i in tqdm(range(0,500)):` <--- Change the 500 to the number of images you want in data/download.py

 <br>
 Here is a image of the result.
-It is 13 epochs of training.
+It is 13 epochs and 500 images of training.
 <br>

 ![Output](result.png)